y00628/recipe-eda-and-calories-prediction/README.md

 RAW_recipes.csv contains the recipes, while RAW_interactions.csv contains the reviews.

-I was investigating the correlation between the cooking time and average rating of recipes.
-People
+Question to investigate: Is there a correlation between the cooking time and average rating of recipes?

+People should care about this dataset bacause a lot of people cook at home, and some of the information from this dataset (nutritional facts, rating, ingredients, etc.) can serve as a huge factor when choosing what to cook for a meal.
+Specifically, people should care about my question because people can decide what kind of meals to make given their time constraints, should there exist a relationship.

 ##### Number of rows: 83782